trayburn/trayburn.github.com/source/_posts/2013-06-21-fourth-friday-family-game-night.markdown

 alias: [/fffgn/index.html]
 categories: Gaming
 ---
+## UPDATE

+This event has now been renamed Dallas Game Night and you can [find all the info you want at the new website!](http://DallasGameNight.TimRayburn.net)

+## Original Post

 You are officially invited to join the consultants of Improving Enterprises for board games, fun and frivolity.
 Every 4th Friday of the month we will gather for a family friendly night of games.
 We'll have drinks of all sorts available, and a large selection of games.

 ## Who is invited?